Lise-Yi/skypinacolada.github.io/post/2020-11-22-3B1B-Inverse matrices, column space and null space.md

 <br>
 solve your equation by multiplying this inverse matrix by v. <br>
 geometrically => you’re playing the transformation in reverse, and following v. <br>
-A, and some vector v, and you’re looking for the vector x that lands on v. <br>
+A, and some vector v, and you’re looking for the vector x that lands on v.
 <br>
 <br>
 <h2>det(A) = 0</h2>